 In the years that followed, Jane had improved her position in life despite her long-standing affair with Rossetti.
 During their relationship, she had received private teaching on every aspect of the role of a gentleman’s wife, becoming proficient in the romantic languages, learning classical music and excelling in the embroidery craft.
 As Jane moved higher on the social scale, her bearing seemed almost superior to those once considered her betters.

 Two years later, Jane fell in love again.
-Her second illicit affair while married to Morris begun with William Scawen Blunt, a political activist with whom she had met through a close friend.
+Her second illicit affair while married to Morris began with William Scawen Blunt, a political activist with whom she had met through a close friend.
 This relationship kindled immediate attraction and lasted for several years before his death in 1894.
-Two years later – Morris himself had suffered from the effects of gout, epilepsy and died from contracting Tuberculosis in 1896.
-Leaving Jane widowed and very much alone.
+William Morris suffered from the effects of gout, epilepsy and died from contracting tuberculosis in 1896, leaving Jane widowed and very much alone.

 Cited Sources & Works